 Making silhouettes using a photocopier and scissors

-If you don’t have access to photocopiers or computers, or other means to create a silhouette of a family member’s face, don’t worry!
+The information below is about making puppets with the help of profile photos, as well as photocopier, computer, tablet, or smartphone.
+If you don’t have access to any of these to create a family member’s face, don’t worry!
 You don’t need look-alike puppets to act out family stories.
 Just knowing who a puppet represents is enough for a successful family performance.

-If you do want to make a look-alike puppet you will need to create a silhouette of the face, which you can do with the help of a tablet, cell phone, or computer.
-To do so without the use of a computer or mobile device, you will need access to a photocopier that can reduce and enlarge by percentage.
-You may find these in your local public library, or in a printing and photocopy shop like Staples.
+If you do want to make a look-alike puppet based on a silhouette photo without the use of a computer or mobile device, you will need access to a photocopier that can reduce and enlarge by percentage.
+You may find these in your local public library, or in a printing and photocopy shop.

 - Make a profile photo of your family member, or find one in a photo album.
 Enlarge the photo on a photocopier, then trace the profile with a black marker, and cut it out.